vimmuyengwa/tswd-portfolio-vimbaiM/README.md

 Final deliverable and presentation.
 The final deliverable can be a website, presentation, interactive work, etc., and should be publicly accessible.
 You'll prepare and present a lightning talk for your final presentation.

 ## Works cited
 Goranson, Chris.
-"Telling Stories with Data."
+Syllabus: "Telling Stories with Data."
 Course No. 94-870, 94-470, Section A3, [Carnegie Mellon University], [Spring 2025].